 People may not understand how invisible illnesses disrupt our everyday lives – precisely because they're hidden.
 Gary shares his story of battling depression and the support he received that saved his life.

-We all have moments in our lives that help to define us.
+We all have moments in our lives that define us.
 Significant dates and experiences that burn themselves into our memories so we carry them with us.
 For me, one of those moments came on 8 November 2017.
 Having been stuck in a deep depression for several months I finally decided that was going to be the day I ended my life.

 I’ll always remember lying in bed with my laptop researching how to kill myself.
 Trying to find the most painless way possible.
 It was a task that ultimately didn’t take very long.
 A simple Google search revealed pages and pages of websites devoted to suicide.